RADIOLOGY QA REVIEWS

 New Brunswick Department of Health

 November 2009 radiology quality review in the Canadian province of New Brunswick, at the request of the Department of Health (NB DoH), to support the retrospective review of 26,829 studies across two health regions.
-Twenty-one independent radiologists, most of whom did not know each other, remotely reviewed the cases (including 2nd, 3rd and/or discrepant findings arbitration) within 60 days because of the high degree of process automation Real Time Medical's DiaShare enabled.
+Twenty-one independent radiologists, most of whom did not know each other, remotely reviewed the cases (including 2nd, 3rd and/or discrepant findings arbitration) within 60 days because of the high degree of process automation Real Time Medical's DiaShare enabled (now called AICloudSuite).
 This allowed the Ministry to address patients’ worries and respond to the public sense of urgency concerning the reports whose accuracy had been called into question.

 Newfoundland Regional Health Authorities